CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

 **What future features can be expected?**
     Time permitting, there are some features that may be added in the future:

-    + Spatial clustering.
-    + Threshold-Free Cluster Enhancement.
-    + Multiple-comparison correction for group analysis.
+    + MEEG source analysis support.
+    + Snippets of useful code no the website.

 **How can I contact the developers?**
-    Please send an email to a@c or b@c, where a=andrew.c.connolly, b=nikolaas.n.oosterhof, c=dartmouth.edu.
+    Please send an email to a@c or b@d, where a=andrew.c.connolly, b=nikolaas.oosterhof, c=dartmouth.edu, d=unitn.it.

 **Is there a mailinglist?**
     There is the `CoSMoMVPA Google group`_.